-Although there are less expensive options such as repainting, refinishing, or resurfacing your kitchen cabinets, a new set may be in order.
-Especially when the old set is vinyl-clad or made of pressed board with veneer covering.
-New paint or varnish might not be possible.
+Although there are less expensive options, such as repainting, refinishing, or resurfacing your kitchen cabinets, a new set may be in order.
+Especially when the old set is vinyl-clad or made of pressed board with a veneer covering, new paint or varnish might not be possible.

-Therefore, if you choose new, there are three fundamental choices; off the shelf, semi-customized, and fully-customized and made-to-order.
-Whichever you prefer, the prices will vary widely, though the national average for a new 30 linear foot set is $5,000, with a high end of $30,000 for fully-customized cabinets.
+Therefore, if you choose to install new cabinets, there are three fundamental choices: off-the-shelf (or “stock”), semi-customized, and fully-customized and made-to-order.
+Whichever you prefer, the prices will vary widely, though the national average for a new 30 linear foot set is $5,000 to $13,000, with a high end of $15,000 to $30,000 for fully-customized cabinets.

 The problem many people have with stock cabinets is they will see the same cabinets in many homes.
 They want something original, and when you are spending that much money, you should get what you want.

 However, stock cabinets are much more affordable.
-You can expect to pay $50 – $200 per linear foot for cabinets and materials.
-Another $50 – $100 for installation.
-Therefore, your total should be around $100 – $300 per linear foot installed.
+You can expect to pay $50 to $200 per linear foot for cabinets and materials.
+Another $50 to $100 for installation.
+Therefore, your total should be around $100 to $300 per linear foot installed.

 Be careful choosing laminates and veneers that will get placed next to the stove, as many homeowners report bubbling and lifting due to steam and heat.
 Ask a cabinet installer before you buy.

 If the cabinets do not come with preset pull, knobs, and hinges, we suggest buying those and installing them yourself.
-The manufacturer usually pre-drill the holes, and all you need to do is screw them in place.
-There’s no sense in paying $32 – $100 per hour to have someone do that, unless you have more money than time.
+The manufacturer usually pre-drills the holes, and all you need to do is screw them in place.
+There’s no sense in paying $32 to $100 per hour to have someone do that unless you have more money than time.